Fort Brown: Early years

 The next year, the fort was besieged during the opening of the Mexican–American War.
 During the Siege of Fort Texas, two Americans were killed, including Major Jacob Brown and George Oakes Stevens (of Vermont) of the 2nd Dragoons.
 In honor of the fallen major, General Taylor renamed the post as Fort Brown.
-In 1849, the city of Brownsville, Texas, was established not far from the fort's grounds, after the United States had acquired Texas following the war.
+In 1849, the city of Brownsville, Texas, was established not far from the fort's grounds.

 Cortina

 While in command at the fort, Major Samuel P. Heintzelman coordinated with John Salmon Ford in the Cortina Troubles, culminating in the Battle of Rio Grande City in 1859.

 Civil War

 In 1861, Confederate Colonel John "Rip" Ford occupied the fort, with a garrison there until 1863.
 The Confederate forces were finally driven out by Union forces under General Nathaniel P. Banks, who had his troops camped in tents erected at the fort site.
 This Union occupation ended in 1864, when Confederate forces under General James E. Slaughter and Colonel Ford took control of the area.
 They held the post until the end of the war, when it was occupied again by Union forces under General Egbert Brown.